• SANUS | ELITE 4D

 Industrial Design, User Research

-One participant described the final step of mounting a $2,000 OLED TV as “…uncomfortable, anxious… Everything whittles down to a couple of connections about one inch wide.”
-That insight stuck with us.
+• The physical act of mounting created anxiety.
+One participant described attaching a $2,000 OLED as "uncomfortable, anxious… everything whittles down to a couple of connections about one inch wide."

 Concept Development